yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ## Web Packaging

-[Web Packaging][webpackage] is a new standard proposal for a bundling format - a format that will enable us to send multiple different resources in a single, well, package.
+[Web Packaging][webpackage] is a new standard proposal for a bundling format - a format that will allow us to send multiple different resources in a single, well, package.

 The primary use case for that format is to be able to bundle pieces of